JoshuaR830/Discounts/README.md

 Running my program:
-I used Java 8 to create this project
+Requires Java 8 (1.8.0_191)
-I have also used JUnit 4 for testing
+Requires JUnit 4 for running the tests

-All of the source code is available in this repository
+The source code for the program is in: src/richardson/joshua/dicount/code The source code for the testing is in: src/richardson.joshua/dicount/code the JavaDocs can be found in src/documentation

+I made this in IntelliJ and there was a nice issue where it would not run the JUnit So the fun fix if you face a similar issue is to go to project structure

+File -> Project Structure -> Modules -> Dependencies -> Then next to JUnit4 under scope change it to compile then apply